-Michelle was chosen as one of 13 actors for NYC’s 2008 ABC Diversity Talent Showcase.
-She has appeared in plays such as THE C.A.
-LYONS PROJECT at Alliance Theatre in Atlanta, GA, STORY THEATRE with Open Circle Theatre, BIG RIVER at the Mark Taper Forum in Los Angeles, CA and at Ford’s Theatre in Washington, DC, and FOR COLORED GIRLS WHO HAVE CONSIDERED SUICIDE WHEN THE RAINBOW IS ENUF at the Los Angeles’s Globe Playhouse.
-This play won the 2003 NAACP Theatre award for “Best Ensemble”.
+Michelle participated as one of 13 actors for NYC’s 2008 ABC Diversity Talent Showcase.
+Her theatrical appearances include THE C.A.
+LYONS PROJECT at Alliance Theatre in Atlanta, GA; STORY THEATRE with Open Circle Theatre; BIG RIVER at the Mark Taper Forum in Los Angeles, CA, and Ford’s Theatre in Washington, DC.
+She also performed in FOR COLORED GIRLS WHO HAVE CONSIDERED SUICIDE WHEN THE RAINBOW IS ENUF at the Henry Street Settlement Playhouse (New York City) and the Globe Playhouse (Los Angeles).
+Her FOR COLORED GIRLS ensemble in Los Angeles won the 2003 NAACP Theatre award for “Best Ensemble”.
 Michelle was one of the first two Deaf African-American actresses to interpret for the Broadway play, HAVING OUR SAY by Emily Mann.

 To view my acting /director resumes - please click the button below.